sagiegurari/cargo-make/docs/_includes/content.md

 <a name="usage-init-end-tasks"></a>
 ### Init and End tasks
 Every task or flow that is executed by the cargo-make has additional 2 tasks.<br>
-An init task that gets invoked at the start of all flows and end task that is invoked at the end of all flows (end task will be invoked at the end in addition to any execution in the middle of the flow).<br>
+An init task that gets invoked at the start of all flows and end task that is invoked at the end of all flows.<br>
 The names of the init and end tasks are defined in the config section in the toml file, the below shows the default settings:

 ````toml